 · A tooth that is dying slowly due to aging or past trauma.

-· Trauma , such as broken or chipped tooth that results on the exposure of the nerve
+· Trauma, such as a broken or chipped tooth that results in the exposure of the nerve

 How is Root Canal Therapy performed?

-When you have returned for you second visit your dentist will remove the medicine coated material from your tooth and then place a material called Gutta Percha.
+When you have returned for your second visit your dentist will remove the medicine-coated material from your tooth and then place a material called Gutta Percha.
 This material will seal the inside canal of the tooth.
 Your dentist will then remove any remaining decay from the tooth and then close the tooth with a permanent filling.

 Will you experience pain or discomfort after the procedure?